junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Placed on the Union Calendar, Calendar No. 142.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-205.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-205.
+- 2017-07-12 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.